 Rapid Rehousing Program for Families

-Approximately 50% of families we serve use emergency shelter services for a very short period, resolve their own homelessness and never return to shelter.
+Approximately 50% of families we serve use emergency shelter services for a very short period and do not return to shelter.
 Every family staying in our housing-focused shelter is assisted in creating a Housing Plan, which includes a targeted housing date.
 Support to meet this housing date includes: creation of a housing plan, housing location assistance, employment and benefit assistance through Department of Workforce Services and housing placement case management supports.
 Families that are unable to resolve their homelessness without financial support may be prioritized for Rapid Re-housing (RRH) financial assistance.
 Once in housing, families receive case management supports focused on stabilizing in housing.
-Each month of the program, Case Managers assess families for housing stability and connect households to supports that will optimize stability.
+Each month of the program, Case Managers assess families for housing stability and connect households to supports that will bolster that stability.
 If families need assistance to stabilize beyond an initial small package of assistance, we may extend our support from month to month.
 An extension of support is determined by whether or not the family will become homeless the following month without our assistance.
 We expect that every family will be successful with RRH supports.
 Since 2009 we have served over 3,000 households with the Rapid Rehousing and Progressive Engagement model.

 Eligibility: Families experiencing literal homeless (living in an emergency shelter, the streets or a location uninhabitable by people).

 Supportive Services for Veteran Families (Rapid Rehousing for Veterans)

 In 2012, The Road Home was awarded a Supportive Services for Veteran Families grant.
 Since then, our grant award doubled, and we have worked in a community collaboration to end homelessness for all Veterans.
 RRH packages are offered to individuals and families with heads of households that have Veteran status.
 As with RRH for families, all Veteran households are offered the same package of assistance: barrier debt elimination, application fees, security deposit, first month's pro-rated rent, second month's full rent, with the potential of ongoing rental assistance and case management.
 As part of a community wide partnership including outreach agencies, other shelter providers, public housing authorities and resources from Department of Veteran Affairs, we know we will realize our goal to eliminate homelessness for Veterans.